mathigon/textbooks/content/codes/content.md

     button.appear APPEAR
     button.switch SWITCH

+{.TODO PHILIPP how to make them appear after entering value into blank?}

 (we'll find out soon why we started with zero).
-Click on the [SWITCH](->.switch) button to toggle between binary and decimal.
+Click on the [SWITCH](->.switch) button to toggle between our binary values and their decimal counterparts.
+These are the values

 ---

 {.todo} Transistors

-A [transistor](gloss:transistor) is like a switch than can be either on or off.
-Recall how in our morse code/flashlight examples we were constrained by the medium’s ability to be on or off.
+Now that we have learned a bit about how we can represent different values by strings of 0s and 1s, let's tie this back to transistors.
+Recall how in our morse code/flashlight examples we were constrained by our medium’s ability to be on or off.
 Computers store data in transistors, so they store data as a collection of ons and offs, or 1s and 0s.
 Just like we just did with our fingers (by putting them up or down).
-If a computer had fingers (up/down), they would probably count to 31 on one hand.
+If a computer had fingers, they would probably count to 31 on one hand.
 Everything that’s stored on a computer, from text and images to video and sound is stored in transistors as sequences of 1s and 0s, or binary code.

+Another way we can imagine these transistors is with a series of lights.

+    table.led-binary
+      tr
+        for x in [1, 0, 0, 1, 1, 0, 1, 1]
+          - var on = x===1 ? 'on' : 'off'
+          td: div.led(padding="1px")
+            x-img(src="images/light_"+on+".png")

+This is how the sequence _{.ns.g}10011011_ would be stored.

 ---